codecrunchers/open-telemetry-python-example/README.md

 flask run #(or use cmd from Dockerfile)
 ```

-The requirements are mostly auto-generated, you add Flask /  Django then run the instrumenter for necesary libs.
+The requirements are mostly auto-generated, you add Flask /  Django then run the instrumenter for necessary libs.

 ### Services